 I fell in love with New York all over again.
 I realized I was a patriot for this city.
 I realized New York was my greatest ambition and my longest-lasting love.
 New York was a constant surprise and a pain in the ass—just living here might be the best thing I’d ever done.

 I found a way into the cordoned-off area just outside of Ground Zero.
 I broke in and saw workers sweeping the streets and washing signs.
 They were doing it gently, as if with love.
 Two National Guard soldiers were running about, actually playing tag.

 Then Christian groups came in from everywhere.
 They were there to save our souls.
 The implicit message for us was that our wickedness brought on the attack.
 They used bullhorns and shouted about Jesus to the shellshocked populace.

 This past 9/11, those Christians were back.
 They clogged downtown, wearing inflammatory tee shirts that denigrated homosexuality, Islam, and the proposed “Ground Zero Mosque.”
 They still wanted war.
-They still at worst, espoused hate and at best, smug arrogance.
+At worst, they espoused hate.
+At best, they exuded the smug arrogance of the saved.
 Their gimcrack religion and personal Jesuses seemed to tell them, it’s OK to be ignorant: many of them didn’t seem to even know where the “Ground Zero Mosque“ was.
-Or for that matter, where Ground Zero was.

 I heard them ask one another, Where is it?
 Is that it?
 Is that the Ground Zero Mosque?
 Of every building under construction, they asked, Is that it?
 Is that it?
-They wanted to protect the sanctity of something they’d known nothing about.
+They wanted to protect the sanctity of something they knew nothing about.